How to counteract too much Worcestershire sauce? (5 ways)

 How to counteract too much Worcestershire sauce?

-Different ways to counteract too much Worcestershire sauce in a recipe
+What are the different ways to counteract too much Worcestershire sauce in a recipe?

 Dilute the recipe